 Under the guidance of Professor Florencia Marotta-Wurgler ’01, the BWLN conducts empirical research to identify obstacles to women’s success in the legal field and potential avenues for improvement.

 Partnerships with Centers & Student Organizations

 In addition to its own leadership training, research, and other initiatives, the BWLN encourages input from and collaborates with a number of student groups, including the Women of Color Collective and Law Women.
 While these groups operate independently and maintain their own active events calendar and resources for the NYU Law community, the BWLN views them as partners in supporting women at the Law School and beyond.
 The BWLN offers guidance on select programs and consults with these groups when planning its own events and initiatives to best serve the women students of NYU Law.
-Through financial and logistical support, the BWLN also ensures that women at NYU Law can attend leadership development opportunities around the country, including the Ms. JD annual conference.

 Read “Law Women provides opportunities for students to pursue professional and advocacy interests” from the NYU Law website.

 The Women of Color Collective (WoCC) was created to provide a space for women of color students at NYU Law to connect and support one another.
 The organization accomplishes this through networking opportunities, educational panels, and collective initiatives.
 WoCC advances the needs of women of color and enriches the Law School as a whole.